Immigration Physical Exams in Frederick

 The exam gain citizenship is designed around specific requirements that are set by the U.S. Public Health Service.
 These requirements are specific to becoming a United States citizen.

 This exam does not require a physician to diagnose and/or treat an individual if a condition is discovered during the exam process.
 There are certain conditions that a physician will look for when completing the necessary screening.

 what should i expect during my immigration exam?

 During the immigration exam, the physician will ask questions about your medical history which may include information on hospital stays, admission to institutions, or serious illness.
 The doctor will complete a physical and mental health exam.
-During the exam a chest X-ray and blood tests may be necessary.
+During the exam, A urine specimen and blood specimen will be obtained.
 For the mental health exam, an assessment will be completed to determine disorders or harmful behavior.

 what additional information do i need to know?

 Some ways to prepare for your immigration exam would be to review your medical history and records to ensure that you are providing the physician your most accurate and up-to-date information.
 Be sure to secure your I-693 medical exam form and complete the required applicant information prior to your appointment.
 Although, thinking about the process can be overwhelming, our approved physicians are sure to make the exam go as smoothly as possible.